fokazakist/graph_co-occurence_boosting/README.md

 # graph_co-occurence_boosting

-This package is gBoost with wildcard
+This package is graph lpboost with co-occurence patterns and wildcard patterns

-- Prepare
+1. Prepare
+First compile libraries GLPK, then

 need to use:
 c++ library, boost
 -->install on Ubuntu
      sudo apt-get install libboost-dev

-- How to compile
+2. How to compile
 How to make:
 $ cd src
 $ make